rlancer/super-share/README.md

 ##Arange your Content

 + Create a folder in Drive
-+ Add in the files you would like to share underneath that folder.
++ Add in the files you would like to share underneath that folder
 + Files will automatically have their permission updated to *Anyone with the link* can view

 ## Add in an appengine-web.xml